 Chair: Rachel Frame (RFG)

-15.40 Roger White – Controlled metal detecting on the Attingham Park estate: lessons learnt
+15.40 Janine Young (National Trust) – Controlled metal detecting on the Attingham Park estate: lessons learnt

 16.05 Viviana Caroli (National Trust) – Digging the past to shape the present.
 Reflections on the significance and potential of a small assemblage from The Weir Garden (Cliff Field), Herefordshire.